 Consent documentation usually comprises an information sheet and signed consent form, but in some circumstances, the method of obtaining consent can be different (e.g. verbal consent or online consent).
-If obtaining consent with a signed form, use the 'Consent Form Template' and remember to do the following:
+If obtaining consent with a signed form, use the 'Consent Form Template'.